robertpiosik/CodeWebChat/README.md

 **The workflow**

-Select folders and files you want to attach in message as context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.
+Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

-Once the response is ready, all changes can be applied to the codebase before being reviewed in a transparent and safe way.
+Once the response is ready, all changes can be applied to the codebase after you review them in a transparent and safe way.

 **Guiding principles**